Frequently Asked Questions for gambling businesses during Covid-19

 Can I vary the terms of my licence?

-An application to vary your licence can be made on the make changes to your licence (opens in new tab) page on our website.
+An application to vary your licence can be made online via the eServices for operating licence holders service (opens in new tab).

 A reminder for online operators